smartcontractkit/external-adapters-js/packages/sources/wbtc-address-set/README.md

-# Chainlink External Adapters to query wBTC custodial address set
+# Chainlink External Adapters for querying wBTC custodial address set

-Version: 1.3.13
+Version: 1.3.15

 This README was generated automatically.
 Please see [scripts](../../scripts) for more info.